AnshulPatil29/Spotify-Playlist-Exporter/README.md

 A simple desktop application built with Python, Tkinter, Spotipy, and Pandas that allows you to fetch track details from your Spotify playlists (or your "Liked Songs") and export them into a structured Excel file.
 Features include selecting specific track attributes and updating existing Excel files with new/missing songs.

+## Disclaimer
+* This app will currently only work if I whitelist a user as it runs in development mode.
+* Which is why I highly recommend anyone who is interested on using this application to download the files from the `local-app` branch.
+You only need the spotify.py and config.py, and need to setup the config and dev dashboard for Spotify API
+* This is currently a work in progress

 ## Features

 * **Export Liked Songs:** Easily download details of all your liked tracks.